-Dental implants provide patients experiencing tooth loss a superior option to restoring the smile.
-Our doctors can perform your dental implant procedure in-office at our Fort Worth, TX practice.
+Dental implants provide patients experiencing tooth lossa superior option to restoring the smile.
+Our doctors can perform your dental implant procedure in-office at our Richardson, TXpractice.
 At Texas Dental Center, when possible, we place same-day restorations to provide immediate restoration of your smile.
-Because dental implants are surgically inserted into your jawbone, it is imperative that they are given adequate time to heal and fuse with surrounding tissue.
-If dental implants fail, it can lead to additional surgeries and costly procedures.
+An example of this is same day Permanent Smiles with the All on Four or placing a temporary crown on your newly placed implant.
+Dental implants have a 98.5% success rate, but sometimes implants fail.

 At our practice, we do our best to provide you with the tools necessary to achieve desirable results.
 After your procedure, you will be given aftercare instructions to follow to assist you in your recovery and prevent dental implant failure.
 Below are the four top causes of dental implant failureand how to prevent them.
 Knowing these in advance can help you adequately protect your investment in dental implants..